solidworks-ai-3dexperience-world-2026

 Aura – a copilot assistant launched in 2025 – is joined by Marie for materials, chemistry and science, and Leo for engineering, mechanics, simulations and taking products to manufacture.
 Asked the same question, each of the three AI agents give a different answer coupled to their specialisms – much like a designer, engineer or materials scientist would reply.

-The three tools for ‘Industrial AI’ are built on the Mistral AI foundational model on Dassault Systèmes’ Outscale cloud, it provided high-performing models coupled with confidentiality and security standards.
+The three tools for ‘Industrial AI’ are built on the Mistral AI foundational model on Dassault Systèmes’ Outscale cloud, which provides high-performing models coupled with confidentiality and security standards.
+Dassault Systèmes Leo will launch in mid-2026, with Marie to follow later in the year.

 Joined on stage by Dassault Systèmes CEO Pascal Daloz, Kumar performed a live demo showcasing the new Solidworks AI Leo.
 Running in Solidworks 3DExperience XDesign, initial drawings were transformed to sketch (with adjustable measurements and parameters), before Sketch-to-3D transformed this into a 3D parametric model, while surrogate modelling allows Leo to conduct performance analysis on the modelling – running an FEA study on the part with nothing more than a simple prompt in a fast, computationally cheap mathematical approximation.